zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 ```

 ### Clone CPU ciphertext on HPU
-Following code snippets show how to convert CPU ciphertext in HPU one:
+Following code snippet shows how to convert CPU ciphertext in HPU one:
 ``` rust
     // Draw random value as input
     let a = rand::thread_rng().gen_range(0..u8::MAX);